Dinesh1631/BranchStrategy/ReadMe.md

-#Branch Stategy to apply it in the git in clone Version.
+#Branch Stategy to apply it in the git in clone Version1->Clones into C drive.